 This diet plan is purportedly able to detoxify the body and promote calm and relaxation.
 Nevertheless, it’s a crash diet — a type of diet that revolves around a drastic change in your regular eating routine.
 It goes against the principles of balanced eating.

-It can also cause various side effects.
-For instance, hair loss, muscle weakness, severe headaches and a lower metabolic rate are common in people who follow the GM diet.
+The GM diet plan can also cause various side effects.
+For instance, hair loss, muscle weakness, severe headaches and a lower metabolic rate are common in people who follow the GM diet plan.
 Certain people can also experience dehydration or a persistent thirst.

 Peanut Butter Diet